Deadline: November 30, 2018

 The scholarship award covers course fees, required flights, accommodation (for out of country study), monthly allowances, insurance and other incidental expenses.

 To be eligible, applicants must

 - be a citizen of one of the following countries: Cambodia, Eritrea, Ethiopia, Kenya, Laos, Lesotho, Liberia, Malawi, Mozambique, Myanmar, Palestine, Rwanda, Sierra Leone, Somalia, Sudan, Tanzania, Uganda, Vietnam, Zambia or Zimbabwe.

 - be resident in that country.

 - have achieved the necessary academic standard to be accepted onto a Master’s degree course in a higher education institution in Ireland (an undergraduate degree at equivalent to pass level is not sufficient).

 - be able to demonstrate a strong commitment to the development of their home country.

-- have identified relevant college courses in a higher education institution in Ireland or within their own region.
-For study in Ireland, you must select courses from the Irish Aid Directory of Eligible Postgraduate Courses
+- have identified and selected two relevant courses from the Irish Aid Directory of Eligible Postgraduate Courses.

 - be applying to commence a new qualification and not be seeking funding for a course they have already commenced or which will begin before fellowship awards have been notified.

-- be able to demonstrate skills in academic English by achieving an appropriate score on a recognised test (IELTS 6.5)
+- Applicants must be able to demonstrate their skills in academic English with an appropriate score on a recognised test (IELTS 6.5 or higher).